ahmadajmi/multilingualwithangular/multilingualwithangular.md

-## Multilingual Support for Angularjs
+## Multilingual Support for AngularJS

-You are building a Single Page Application with Angularjs that requires a multilingual support with more than one language so the user can switch instantly between languages without refreshing the page, in that case we need to do more things to our App, this will include translating App text, switching instantly between different languages, change layout direction (RTL & LTR).
+In this tutorial I'll show you how to add a multilingual support to any AngularJS application.

-In this tutorial we will go through theses steps and see how to add a multilingual support to any Angularjs App.
+We'll build a single page application with AngularJS that requires a multilingual support with more than one language so the user can switch instantly between languages without refreshing the page.
+In that case we need to do more things to our App, including translating App text, switching instantly between different languages, or changing layout direction (RTL & LTR).

 ## Environment Setup

-In order to make our development environment more automated and flexible we will use [Bower] and [Gulp] to manage the project dependencies, if they are not installed on your system or you still didn't use them in your development workflow, I highly recommend to install and learn more about them.
+In order to make our development environment as more automated and flexible as possible, we'll use [Bower](http://bower.io/) and [Gulp](http://gulpjs.com/) to manage the project dependencies.
+If they are not installed on your system yet or you have not even used them in your development workflow, I highly recommend to install and start learning more about them.

-Let's setup Bower by running `bower init` in the command line inside a project directory, let's call it `multilingualwithangular`. [bower init] will interactively create a manifest file called [bower.json] which will include some information about the project as well as a list of installed front-end dependencies.
+As first task, let's setup Bower by running `bower init` in the command line inside a project directory that we'll call `multilingualwithangular`. `bower init` will interactively create a manifest file called `bower.json` which will include some information about the project as well as a list of the previously installed front-end dependencies.

 The next step is to install the initial required packages.